TV Meteorologist

 The humidity is a troublesome reading, Dan.
 It is not a direct measurement but the product of a formula that considers temperature and dewpoint.
 Dewpoint is a direct measurement of the amount of moisture in the air.
 In the morning, for example, the temperature and dewpoint may be the same, 100% humidity.
 By midday the temperature may have gone up but the dewpoint could stay the same but the humidity reading would go down even though the moisture content didn’t change.
 Hope that makes sense.
 I always look at the dewpoint.

-Asked by Connor over 6 years ago
+Asked by Caleb over 6 years ago

-Asked by gemeni about 7 years ago
+Asked by Anthony about 7 years ago